quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390/915 N NEW HOPE RD, STE E, GASTONIA, NC, 28054-3390.md

 
 a year ago
 They literally make it sooooo hard to qualify for basic townhomes etc. we have good credit and income.
-And still weren’t approved.
-It just wasn’t meant to be I guess.
+And still weren't approved.
+It just wasn't meant to be I guess.
 Oh well.

 
 4